Wavefunction-based operator optimization for two-hadron systems in lattice QCD: Results

 \subsubsection{Eigen functions on a finite box}

-Using the LO potential $V^\text{LO}$ calculated with the wall source, we solve the eigen equation in Eq.~(\ref{Eq-FV}) on the a three dimensional discrete finite box under periodic boundary condition with $a$ and $L$ being same as our lattice setup.
+Using the LO potential $V^\text{LO}$ calculated with the wall source, we solve the eigen equation in Eq.~(\ref{Eq-FV}) on the a three dimensional discrete finite box under PBC with $a$ and $L$ being same as our lattice setup.

 The obtained eigen energies defined in Eq.~(\ref{Eq-FV-E}) for the ground state and the first excited state are given by,

 The obtained eigen functions provide good approximation to underling NBS amplitudes \footnote{ These eigen functions are orthogonal to each other, as they are eigen modes with different eigen values of a Hermitian operator.
 Using them as initial approximation of the underlying NBS amplitudes results in the dual functions $\Psi^{(0)}_n(\vec r)=\psi^{(0)}_n(\vec r)$. }, and can be used to construct dual functions in Eq.~(\ref{Eq-APsi}).
 Shown in Fig.~\ref{Fig-Psi_01_3d} are resulting $\Psi_{0}(\vec r)$ and $\Psi_{1}(\vec r)$ in the $A^+_1$ representation with a normalization